Myles Straw Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The Angels pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- Angels pitchers combine to rank 23rd in baseball in home runs allowed (182 total, 1.3 per game).
+- Angels pitchers combine to allow 184 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- The left-hander last appeared on Sunday against the Oakland Athletics, when he tossed 5 1/3 innings, allowing three earned runs while giving up three hits.
+- Rosenberg (0-1) makes the start for the Angels, his second of the season.

-- The 33-year-old has an ERA of 5.55, with 7.6 strikeouts per nine innings, in 25 games this season.
-Opponents have a .275 batting average against him.
+- The left-hander last appeared on Tuesday against the Baltimore Orioles, when he tossed six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.